52North/GeologicToolbox/README.md

 # GeologicToolbox
-Tools for geologic data access and visualization
+Tools for geologic data access, analysis, and 3D visualization

 ## Project Idea
 The objective of the Geologic toolbox project is to provide software tools which bring geologic data into the GIS world.